vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 ## Minimum requirements

-We officially support the 3 latest major iOS versions.
+We officially support the two latest major iOS versions.
 You can try older versions but there are no guarantees it will work as expected.

 _Note:_ The Sinch SDK library uses Automatic Reference Counting (ARC).
 However, it can still be used in non-ARC projects.